 Not only do virtual visits save money for the patient, but they are a massive cost-saver for doctors and the health system as well.
 A study has found that the average in-person visit can cost a patient $43 in lost time alone, and this is excluding the actual amount for the visit itself.
 Doctors also benefit greatly by being able to quickly see the patient’s health history on a platform, and see their patients at the simple tap of a button.
 Of course, this is feasible for primary care physicians and behavioral health, as specialty care may need a more in-depth look in-person with the patient.
 We at DrCare247 offer our clients the option to chat directly with patients, instead of arranging a video or audio call.
 This is extremely quick for both patient and doctor, and can be priced even lower by the client.
 This will not only bring the usual convenience to patients but prevent unnecessary cost for patients, over simply wanting to check something with their doctor.

 4. Decision Support for Physicians

 As the healthcare industry undergoes a change like never seen before, artificial intelligence and decision support are very important to help doctors as needed.
 But it is important to note that this not only helps doctors, but also patients.
 For example, with our platform that can blend remote patient monitoring as well, patients can get an alert when the algorithm in our platform detects abnormal readings in vitals.
 This alert will also trigger communication to the doctor, notifying them that they need to get in touch with the patient as soon as possible.
-Reach out for a demo with us to see how you can implement our platform with both telemedicine and RPM, and join the market in 2021!
+We can show you how you can implement our platform with both telemedicine and RPM to join the market!

 5. Shifting Payment Models